OperationSpark/shoutout/README.md

 Do the exact same thing underneath, with label and input tags, and make the placeholder text something like "Where do they work?"

-So you should have an input tag with a label tag wrapped around it and nd there should be two which are identical but have different placeholder text.
+So you should have an input tag with a label tag wrapped around it and there should be two which are identical but have different placeholder text.

-Last but not least we need a file upload field to add a photo.
+Last but not least we need a way to submit the form and that's with a button.
+We can do that with the `<button>` tag.
+Create an open and closting button tag.
+Inside the tag we need some text for the button.
+Most form buttons just say submit but that's boring.
+Type "Shout out!" instead.